-Senior Leader Development Office for COL realignment request.

-- 4. Involuntary Realignment.
+- 3. Request must be in writing and endorsed by the MSC Commander (to include Commanders, 7th or 9th Mission Support Command), or MSC Commanders if realignment request crosses commands.
+Request must include written concurrence of the affected officer(s).
+The USARC G-1 will coordinate with the Office of the Chief of Army Reserve Senior Leader Development Office for COL realignment request. - 4.
+Involuntary Realignment.
 In the event a command desires to realign an officer and the officer does not concur, the request must include a statement from the officer.
 Involuntary requests require notification of the affected officer IAW AR 140-10 since this may constitute an involuntary reassignment, if approved.
-Further, the command must indicate they have exhausted all other options such as finding another officer that is willing to be aligned, or requesting removal of the officer from slate (to become a priority fill on future slates) prior to submitting the request.
+Further, the command must indicate they have exhausted all other options such as finding another officer that is willing to realign or requesting removal of the officer from slate (to become a priority fill on future slates) prior to submitting the request.
 Options will vary based on the situation.
 The DCG is the approval authority for involuntary realignments.
 The USARC G-1 is the approval authority for all other realignments. - 5.
-Submit request to the USARC G-1 Command Board Team box at usarmy.usarc.usarchq.mbx.ar-g1cmdboards@mail.mil.
+Submit request to the USARC G-1 Command Board Team box at usarmy.usarc.usarchq.mbx.ar-g1cmdboards@army.mil.

-Removal from USAR Command Board and Assignment Slate
+Removal from USAR Command Board Selection